yetk1n/Sample-Automation-Project/README.md

 [![Gauge Badge](https://gauge.org/Gauge_Badge.svg)](https://gauge.org)

-This project is based on Page Object Model (POM).
+This project is based on basic structure for including several services automation.

 ## Setting up this project
 * Real [Android](https://www.android.com/) devices are used when running the tests.